pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

     }
 }
 ```

-After running `dotnet test` you'll see that even this implementation passes lots of tests.
+After running `dotnet test` you'll see that even this implementation passes quite a bit of tests.

 [Commit on Github](https://github.com/pakrym/di200loc/commit/f7363872f0a6017b8d49600784c83f73965cb4ce)